BaudouinBelpaire/IoT_platform/README.md

 Finally, the Node-RED tool was used to visualise the data in real-time, to store it on a local database using MongoDB application, and to modify remotely the network parameters such as the working state, or the data reporting interval. </p>

 ### Node-RED Pipeline:
+<p align="center"> The pipeline is divided into two different sections: the data received, and the network control.
+The Node-RED client subscribes to the “State” topic and gets the data as a JSON payload.
+The whole data is kept and saved on the MongoDB database with the timestamp.
+Furthermore, the node #1 and node #2 states are retrieved from the data payload and plotted on charts.
+For the network control side, the Node-RED application is made of two different panels that takes as input an integer for the reporting interval, and a boolean for the network state.
+Then, the data is converted to a JSON payload and published according to the corresponding topics “Interval” or “Network”. </p>

 <p align="center"> <img src="https://raw.githubusercontent.com/DIEGO15457/Final-Project/main/assets/Node-RED Pipeline.png" alt="Node-RED Pipeline" width="600" height="auto"> </p>

 ## Performance Tests